blues-hue/petRPG/README.md

 * Analytical Report: After every day simulation, a report shows how all your global variables changed and updated as consequences of your actions.

 ---
+# How to run the game:
+* The game is web-based.
+Open the project in Visual Studio Code.
+Use a local host or the Live Server VS Code extension, and create it for the HTML file.
+* From there, you will be prompted to make an account with a name, a pet name, and a certain pet (dog, cat, or rabbit).
+* After these steps, you are all set!
+Make sure you read the Q&A and use the AI chatbot using the Groq API if you have any extra questions on how to play.

 ## Credits